bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/02_Publish/06_WorkflowHub.rst

   ``Teams``, ``Publications``, ``Presentations``, ``Collections``, ...)

 At this point, before freezing and generating a DOI for the workflow, you may consider if **remote datasets** need to be added to the workflow.
-See Section :ref:`Sections/05_Tools/04_Workflow_Provenance/02_Publish/06_WorkflowHub:Adding large dataset as remote in WorkflowHub` for a detailed guide on how to do that.
+See Section :ref:`large_dataset_wfhub` for a detailed guide on how to do that.

 If everything is correct, the next step is to **generate a DOI** (i.e. a persistent identifier) for your workflow.